EliSacch/EliSacch/README.md

 In 2019 I moved to Ireland, where I now live with my sister.

-I love walking, taekwondo, and (as I recently discovered) coding :)
+I love walking, taekwondo and, as I recently discovered, coding :)

 ## Career